ongbengtiong/starter-pack-rasa-nlu/README.md

 # Rasa NLU starter-pack

-Looked through the [Rasa NLU documentation](http://rasa.com/docs/nlu/) and ready to build your first chatbot?
+Looked through the [Rasa NLU documentation](http://rasa.com/docs/nlu/) and ready to build your first intelligent assistant?
 We have some resources to help you get started!
-This repository contains the foundations of you first custom bot, clone it to get started:
+This repository contains the foundations of your first custom assistant.
+You can improve this assistant by using a really cool training data file which you can find on the [Rasa Community Forum](https://forum.rasa.com/t/rasa-starter-pack/704).
+Go get it before getting started!

+The initial version of this starter-pack lets you build a basic Rasa NLU model capable of understanding few simple intents.
+Clone this repo to get started:

 ```
 git clone https://github.com/RasaHQ/starter-pack-rasa-nlu.git
 ```

-After you clone the repository, you will have a directory called `starter-pack-rasa-nlu` on your local machine containing all the files of this repo.
-Let's call this directory our project directory.
+After you clone the repository, a directory called starter-pack-rasa-nlu will be downloaded to your local machine.
+It contains all the files of this repo and you should refer to this directory as your 'project directory'.

 ## Setup and installation